kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

 ### Running pipelines by using the Kabanero events operator webhooks

-You can create an organization webhook to automatically drive the pipelines based on events in the Github repo.
-Events such as commits, tagging, or pull requests can be set up to automatically trigger pipeline runs.
-Follow the instructions in the [Integrating events operator](integrating-events-operator) to setup your webhook.
+You can create an organization webhook to automatically drive the pipelines based on events in the GitHub repo.
+Events such as commits, tagging, or pull requests can be set to automatically trigger pipeline runs.
+Follow the instructions in the Integrating events operator guide to set up your webhook.

 ### Running pipelines by using the Tekton pipelines dashboard webhook extension